etetoolkit/ete/doc/tutorial/tutorial_adaptation.rst

 An other aspect in the study of evolutionary history, is the analysis of selective pressures accounting for the conservation or degeneration of **protein coding genes**.

-The :class:`EvolTree` class is an extension of the class :class:`PhyloTree` that implements mainly bindings to the PAML package [yang2007]_ but also to the SLR program.
+The :class:`EvolTree` class is an extension of the class :class:`PhyloTree` that implements mainly bindings to the PAML package [yang2007]_ but also to the SLR program [massingham2005]_.

 Evolutionary variables that are used to summary selective pressures are, of course the branch-length (*bL*) already available in :class:`PhyloTree`, but also the rate of non-synonymous mutations (*dN*), the rate of synonymous mutations (*dS*) and finally the :math:`\omega` ratio: